 How To Deactivate A Record

-To deactivate a record in your database, follow these simple steps:
+To deactivate a record (make it in inactive) in your database, follow these simple steps:

-- You can't deactivate a record in Novi that has deleted/deactivated staff/sub-company records.
+You can't deactivate a record in Novi that has deleted/deactivated people/sub-company records.

 What Happens When a Record is Deactivated?